ChrisMaunder/drawanimated/README.md

 }
 ```

-[Demo project number 1](https://raw.githubusercontent.com/ChrisMaunder/drawanimated/master/docs/assets/DrawAnimated_demo1.zip) includes this new code.
-Norm has also produced a class that is part of [Demo project number 2](https://raw.githubusercontent.com/ChrisMaunder/drawanimated/master/docs/assets/DrawAnimated_demo2.zip) that demonstrates a class `CZoomRect` that can be used to implement his updated Zoom Rect code.
+Demo project number 1 includes this new code.
+Norm has also produced a class that is part of Demo project number that demonstrates a class `CZoomRect` that can be used to implement his updated Zoom Rect code.

 To use his class, include the *ZoomRect.h* header file, create a `CZoomRect` object and call its `Draw()` method: